 Maria signed on as a mentee with Imagine LA in 2008.
-With her mentors’ help, Maria set up her first apartment, got Danny enrolled in kindergarten, learned computer skills, developed a household budget, developed strong saving habits, learned to drive, bought her first car, and raised her credit score.
+She was paired with a mentor team from Leo Baeck Temple and, with their help, Maria set up her first apartment, got Danny enrolled in kindergarten, learned computer skills, developed a household budget, developed strong saving habits, learned to drive, bought her first car, and raised her credit score.
 After graduating from the program in 2011, she retained excellent financial wellness habits.
 Ultimately, when that apartment building was redeveloped and Maria had to move out, she looked at her savings, started exploring the idea of buying her own place, and the rest is history.

 Taking the Steps: Learning Financial Wellness with Imagine LA